Gaslighting VS Lying: 7 Differences You Should Understand

 Relationships experts call switching the focus on you ‘crazy making‘ since it puts you in defensive mode.

 #6.
-Gaslighting involves the use of special phrases to sow doubt, but not lying
+Gaslighting involves the use of unique phrases to sow doubt but not lying

 Intentionally done or not, gaslighting messes with your mind.
-You’re left questioning your emotional state and overall mental health, thanks to the skillful use of a certain type of language.
+You’re left questioning your emotional state and overall mental health, thanks to the skillful use of a specific type of language.

 gaslighting vs manipulation | is lying about cheating gaslighting | difference between gaslighting and narcissist